Koss86/mwcbackup/README.md

 ## Usage

-Use these commands in your termainal to back up, restore, or remove your backed up saves.
+Once an alias is setup or mwcbackup.sh is in your $PATH, use these commands in your termainal to back up, restore, or remove your backed up saves.

-If you are using the Path method above, use `mwcbackup.sh` instead of `mwcbackup`.
+If you are using the Path method, use `mwcbackup.sh` instead of `mwcbackup`.

 - `mwcbackup` will copy MWC saves into '~/Documents/mwc-backups/mwc-backup'.